mcmath/ejs-html-loader/README.md

 };
 ```

-Or they may be set in the `ejsHtml` property of your configuration:
+Or they may be set in the `ejsHtml` or `ejsHtmlLoader` property of your
+Webpack configuration:

 ```js
 // webpack.config.js